Mrs. Karol Feld

 Saint Basil Academy’s Clubs and Organizations 2014- 2015

-MODERATORS – Mrs. Emily Kleinie and Ms. Kimberly O’Brien
+MODERATORS – Mrs. Emily Kleinle and Ms. Kimberly O’Brien

 The purpose of the Basilianette, the school yearbook, is to record and prepare for publication an annual history of all facets of life at Saint Basil Academy.
 The staff meets several afternoons each week after school to plan and to prepare the yearbook using software provided by the publishing company.
 Membership is open to any Senior, Junior or Sophomore who indicates an interest in this project.